McTavishLab/physcraper_ms/joss_submission.md

 ## DNA sequence alignment

+- The software MUSCLE [@edgar2004muscle] is implemented to perform alignments.
+- First, all new seweunces are aligned using default MUSCLE options.
-- The software MUSCLE [@edgar2004muscle] is implemented for profile alignment, in which the original alignment is used as a template to align all new sequences.
+- Then, a MUSCLE profile alignment is performed, in which the alignment of new sequences is aligned against the original alignment, working as a template.
+This ensures that the final alignment follows the homology criteria established by the original alignment.
+- The final alignment is not further processed automatically.
+We encourage users to check it by eye and eliminate columns with no information.

 ## Tree reconstruction